Wells'Built Museum

-The Wells'Built Hotel (or Wells' Built Hotel) is a historic hotel that is now an African-American museum.
-It is located in Orlando, Florida, in the center of Orlando's historic Parramore district, at 511 West South Street.
+The Wells'Built Museum is an African American history museum in the former Wells'Built Hotel (or Wells' Built Hotel) in Orlando, Florida, United States, that is now an African-American museum.
+It is located in the center of Orlando's historic Parramore district, at 511 West South Street.
 Dr. William Monroe Wells built the hotel, and a nearby entertainment venue, for African Americans visiting Orlando.
 During the segregation era, this hotel served as host to several now-famous African-American performers.
-On February 4, 2000, it was added to the U.S. National Register of Historic Places.
+On February 4, 2000, it was added to the National Register of Historic Places.

 History

 Dr. William M. Wells was a prominent African-American physician in Orlando during the first half of the 20th century.
 One of Orlando's first black doctors, Dr. Wells came to Orlando in 1917.
 In 1921 he built a hotel for African Americans barred from Florida's segregated hotels.
 Soon afterward, he built South Street Casino, an entertainment venue he built to host touring black entertainers.
 The casino served as a community center in which no gambling took place.
 The hotel and casino became a central icon of the African American music community.

 Many famous African American performers stayed at the hotel and performed at the Casino.
 A few include: